joyelkhan/Audio-Only-for-YouTube---Elite-Suite/PROJECT_SUMMARY.md

 ## 🎊 Congratulations!

-**Your Audio Only for YouTube™ - Elite Edition extension is complete and ready to use!**
+**Your YouTube Audio Player - Background Play & Data Saver extension is complete and ready to use!**

 Load it up, test it out, and enjoy the distraction-free audio experience you've built.